 I love Dr. Bronner’s liquid castile soap, the only problem is that when you use as much castile soap as I do the price can add up.
-The price around here is about 5 dollars for one of the smaller bottles.
-I had heard of Kirk’s castle bar soap, so I bought it to use in the shower.
-I really loved it and it is super cheap too compared to other soaps.
-It is all natural and made with coconut oil, but it does not smell like coconut.
-I found it in the regular soap aisle at Wal-Mart, less than $1.50 for 3 bars.
+I heard of Kirk’s castle bar soap so I bought it to use in the shower.
+I really loved it and it is super cheap compared to other soaps.
+It’s all natural and made with coconut oil, but it does not smell like coconut.
+I found it in the regular soap aisle at Wal-Mart, you can also order it here: Kirk’s Castile Soap.

-I had made liquid hand soap out of other bars of soap before, so I figured I could make this into liquid castile soap like Dr. Bronner’s.
-I grated up a bar of Kirk’s, put it in a big container, covered it with 10 cups of hot water, stirred and let it sit 24 hours.
+I have made liquid hand soap out of other bars of soap before, so I figured I could make this into liquid castile soap like Dr. Bronner’s.

-After 24 hours I had a nice liquid soap, but very thin.
+I ended up with a nice liquid soap, but very thin.
 I was actually a little disappointed and thought that I had watered it down too much, until I used it.
 It was still very sudsy and effective!
 You could use less water if you wanted it thicker but for me this works just fine.
 Here are some of the ways that we use it around our house:

 Face/body wash in the shower (add baking soda for a great exfoliating wash)